 The ship sailed, on January 23, and arrived at Brisbane, Australia, the next day.
 While there, the men drank mild and were fed.
 It sailed, on January 25, for Sydney, finally arriving there on January 27.
 The wounded and sick were told that a new hospital, 113th Australian General Hospital, had opened ten miles from Sydney and they would be transported there.
 He would spend the remainder of the war in Australia and met an Australian woman, Hazel E. Jordan, and married her.

 When the war ended, Edward with his wife, returned to Janesville.
 After visiting his relatives, the couple went to Mayo Hospital, Galesburg, Illinois.
+It appears he spent the remainder of the war there.
 While a patient there, he underwent surgery on his legs on November 26, 1945, and was discharged from the Army on December 19, 1945.

 In May 1946, Edward and his wife, Hazel, moved to Glendale, California, so he could attend aviation mechanics school.
 The couple remained in California and raised a family.
 Edward H. Trebs passed away in Hacienda Heights, California, on April 15, 1997, and was buried at Rose Hill Memorial Park in Whittier, California.